-Marble is more of luxury, less of practicality
+- 1. Marble is more of luxury, less of practicality

-Marble demands high maintenance
+- 2. Marble demands high maintenance

 It is a natural stone; therefore, it is porous.
 That is why it requires proper sealant, just like granite.
 Essentially, having your marble sealed will lead you to no problems at all.
 Marble doesn’t need any serious attention on its upkeep.
-Once your marble countertop Chicago is installed, sealing is all that matters.
+Once your marble countertop is installed, sealing is all that matters.
 There are some cases where one sealing is enough.
-However, sealants won’t actually prevent stains, but just gives you enough time to wipe spills before it seeps in.
+However, sealants won’t actually prevent stains, but just give you enough time to wipe spills before it seeps in.

 And just like any material for countertops, daily maintenance is a good habit.
 With warm water and mild dish soap, you can easily wipe clean your marble counter with a soft cloth.
 If there’s a chance you got to stain your marble, baking soda and water can do the trick.

-Marble is one of the weakest stones
+- 3. Marble is one of the weakest stones

 This is not true as marble has been used in the construction of buildings thousands of years ago.
-Famous sites such as The Pantheon are decorated with marble, and until today it holds strong.
+Famous sites such as The Pantheon are decorated with marble, and until today it holds firm.
 Taj Mahal is said to be made of white marble built way back in 1632.
-Though it is considered to be soft rock - it is durable, and it has a strong surface.
+Though it is considered soft rock - it is durable, and it has a strong surface.
 With proper care, marble can also last you a lifetime.

-Marble is not fit for food preparations
+- 4. Marble is not fit for food preparations

-Marble is vulnerable to scratches
+- 5. Marble is vulnerable to scratches

 This may be a little true; however, one scratch wouldn’t entirely break your marble countertop.
 If this is your main concern, opt for a honed finish.
 Polished marble countertops tend to reveal scratches more visually.
 It is more vulnerable to scratches and dents than granite.
 Nevertheless, these problems are avoidable if you’re a careful user.
 Whether you have granite, wood, or marble, you still have the same commitment to taking care of your materials as this is a responsibility of a kitchen user.
-White marble countertops age elegantly even with scratches as it adds character to any kitchen design.
+White marble countertops age elegantly, even with scratches, as it adds character to any kitchen design.